Magento 2 on Kubernetes – how do I do that?

 When deploying Kubernetes applications, it’s usually best to configure each program by setting environment variables on its container.

-While it’s possible to mount ConfigMaps to containers as regular configuration files, this isn’t ideal.
+While it’s possible to mount ConfigMaps or Secrets to containers as regular configuration files, this isn’t ideal.
 Different applications use different configuration formats, and frequently the values must match across multiple applications.
 Managing configuration this way quickly becomes unnecessarily complicated.

-Conversely, with environment variables, you only need to define everything once, as key-value pairs.
 You can then pass those values by just referring to its key (variable name).
 This way, you have a single source of truth for each configuration value needed.

 Environment variables in Magento 2